mershark/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-more function and loop task
+smore function and loop task